seung-lab/connected-components-3d/README.md

 connectivity = 6 # only 4,8 (2D) and 26, 18, and 6 (3D) are allowed
 labels_out = cc3d.connected_components(labels_in, connectivity=connectivity)

-# You can adjust the bit width of the output to accomodate
-# different expected image statistics with memory usage tradeoffs.
-# uint16, uint32 (default), and uint64 are supported.
+# We use a third pass to estimate the number of provisional labels prior
+# to running CCL.
+This is usually faster and lower memory for large datasets.
+# If you have a special situation, you can switch this feature off.
 Note that
-# uint16 will limit you to 2^16 provisional labels.
+# np.bool datatypes can use fewer labels without this estimation scan.
-labels_out = cc3d.connected_components(labels_in, out_dtype=np.uint16)
+labels_out = cc3d.connected_components(labels_in, zeroth_pass=False)

-# If you know that the number of foreground voxels is relatively
+# You can extract the number of labels (which is also the maximum
-# low, you can save memory and sometimes time by enabling sparse mode
-# which will shrink the memory allocation of the Union-Find datastructure
-# to exactly match the number of foreground voxels if not lower.
+# label value) like so:
+labels_out, N = cc3d.connected_components(labels_in, return_N=True) # free
+# -- OR --
-labels_out = cc3d.connected_components(labels_in, sparse=True)
+labels_out = cc3d.connected_components(labels_in)
+N = np.max(labels_out) # costs a full read

 # You can extract individual components like so:
-N = np.max(labels_out)
 for segid in range(1, N+1):
   extracted_image = labels_out * (labels_out == segid)
   process(extracted_image)